proteo/nextnode/README.txt

    nextnode.scrollout
    Triggered every time the node leaves the viewport.

-   You can use this code snippet as a starting point for your own script:
+   You can use this code snippet as starting point for your own script:

    (function ($) {
    Drupal.behaviors.MyModule = {